ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This message is sent from the client to the Lock Assertion Endpoint at the server.

-The server must validate the claims (payload) in this message prior to the next step.
+The server must validate the claim (payload) in this message prior to the next step.

 The message must be signed by the client.